TockiG/PizzaDataCenter/README.md

 # PizzaDataCenter

-Welcome to the world of awesome, juicy, and friend-making homemade Italian pizza!
-This website is your gateway to becoming a home oven pizzaiolo.
-Just use the recipe calculator and follow the instructions below to create delicious homemade pizzas that will impress your friends and family.
+This page will introduce you to the world of awesome, juicy and friendmaking homemade italian pizza.
+Just use the recipe calculator and follow the instructions on the page below to become a home oven pizzaiolo.
 Enjoy!

 It is hosted via: [https://pizzadatacenter.streamlit.app/](https://pizzadatacenter.streamlit.app/)